Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 ### Combo Box population
 To populate the combo box with COM port names, insert the following code block into the worksheet, using the combo box name as noted/defined previously.
+Example below uses ComboBox1 as the sub name prefix and in the .List statements.

 from Developer tab on Ribbon, click View Code